TayyubaK/SQL-Project/starting_with_questions.md

 **Assumptions:**
 * Column 'all_sessions.totaltransactionrevenue' represents the dollar value of a completed transaction.

 Query #1
 * Rows where the value of the 'all_sessions.country' column is '(not set)' can be excluded as this information is needed for the purpose of classifying the transaction revenue.
-* Rows where the values of the 'all_sessions.city' column are '(not set)' or 'not available in demo dataset' can **_included_** in the results as the purpose of query #1 is to look at the country-level.
+* Rows where the values of the 'all_sessions.city' column are '(not set)' or 'not available in demo dataset' can be  **_included_** in the results as the purpose of query #1 is to look at the country-level, not city-level.

 Query #2
 * Rows where the value of the 'all_sessions.country' column is '(not set)' can be excluded as this information is needed for the purpose of classifying the transaction revenue.
-* Rows where the values of the 'all_sessions.city' column are '(not set)' or 'not available in demo dataset' can be **_excluded_** as this information is needed for the purpose of classifying transaction revenue.
+* Rows where the values of the 'all_sessions.city' column are '(not set)' or 'not available in demo dataset'  must be **_excluded_** as this information is needed for the purpose of classifying transaction revenue.

     Note, this results in a revenue $6,092.56 difference between the country-level and city-level analysis.
 The entire amount belongs to the U.S. but since we cannot assign a city to it, the true total sum and percentage of U.S. city revenue may be understated.